Have you come across this system called Super Affiliate Network and you are wondering what is this platform all about?

 So Again – How It Works?

-I admit it, it has not been very clear.
+I admit, it has not been very clear.

 The SAN is a system that teaches you how to make money using affiliate marketing.